RecepOzturk/ParallelFileCopy/README.md

 It was published to help students or interested persons with multithread and asynchron i/o.

-To compile you have to entire this codes orderly;
+To compile you have to entire this instructions;

-gcc -lrt -c main.c -lpthread

-gcc main.o -lrt -o main.out -lpthread
+firstly, you should write -make- in terminal, this compiles the main.c for you.

-./main.out - - 8 (Put a space between each parameter.)
+Then, ./main.out - - 8 (Put a space between each parameter.).
+That's all

 dash(-) mean; source and destination file will created in currently direction where place in main.c